ivandrodri/ivan-homepage/projects/index.md

 ---
 layout: default
-title: Projects
+title: CNC milling simulation.
 permalink: /projects/
 ---

-# My Projects

-## Project 1: AI Model Optimization
+## CNC milling simulation.
 ![Screenshot of project](assets/images/project1.png)
 A brief description of the project and its highlights.